-The School of Continuing Education includes all courses attempted at the institution plus course work accepted as transfer credit towards the student's declared major in the quantitative measurement to determine successful satisfactory academic progress.
+The School of Professional Studies includes all courses attempted at the institution plus coursework accepted as transfer credit towards the student's declared major in the quantitative measurement to determine successful satisfactory academic progress.
 This also includes courses taken via a Consortium Agreement.
-Earned hours include all courses which a passing grade was received (A, B, C, D).
-All withdrawn courses (W, UW) and failed courses (F) are counted as unearned hours in the calculation.
-Repeated courses are counted in the attempted hours and are taken into consideration for the maximum allowed hours for completion toward the degree.
+Earned hours include all courses in which a passing grade was received (A, B, C, D).
+The calculation counts all withdrawn courses (W, UW) and failed courses (F) as unearned hours.
+Repeated courses are counted in the attempted hours and are taken into consideration for the maximum allowed hours for completion of the degree.